-The place of birth is indicated on the death certificate.
-If the victim was not born in the United States or one of the listed countries, enter "59," or "Remainder of the world," and specify the victim's country of birth in the field, "Country of birth, if not listed."
+The place of birth is indicated on the DC.
+If the victim was not born in the U.S. or one of the listed countries, enter "59," or "Remainder of the world," and specify the victim's country of birth in the field, "Country of birth, if not listed."

-Note: the code list used for place of birth is not a FIPS code list; it is a National Center for Health Statistics code list.
+Note: The code list used for place of birth is not a FIPS code list; it is a National Center for Health Statistics code list.

-3.2.3 Birth Country, if other: BirthCountryOther
+3.2.3 Birth country, if other: BirthCountryOther

-Victim's country of birth, if not the U.S. and not on list of other countries in the variable "Birth Place".
+Victim's country of birth, if not the U.S. and not on list of other countries in the variable "Birth place"